RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

     Ozzie Smith
     OS

-Just to be clear about the example above: the user typed the first line, then the program printed the second line asking for their name, then the user typed the third line ("Ozzie Smith"), and finally, the program printed the initials ("OS").
+Just to be clear about the example above:

+- The user typed the first line, causing the program to run.
+- Then, the program printed the second line asking for their name.
+- Then the user typed the third line ("Ozzie Smith").
+- Finally, the program printed the initials ("OS").

 Notes, Tips and Hints
 ~~~~~~~~~~~~~~~~~~~~~

 - Note that our output is on a single line.
-This means you'll need to collect the initials
-    as you find them, rather than printing each one out.
-This will look similar to the accumulator
-    pattern that we discussed in Chapter 5, but with strings instead of integers.
+This means you'll need to collect the initials as you find them, rather than printing each one out.
+This will look similar to the accumulator pattern that we discussed in Chapter 5, but with strings instead of integers.

 - Even if the user types their name with lower case letters, you should always capitalize the initials.
 For example, if the user types. "ozzie smith", you should still respond with "OS".

 - Remember that we’ve been using Python 3 in this class.
-So make sure you type ``python3 initials.py``,
-    rather than simply ``python initials.py``, which would run the Python 2 interpreter.
+So make sure you type ``python3 initials.py``, rather than simply ``python initials.py``, which would run the Python 2 interpreter.

 Caesar
 ------

-In chapter 9, you completed an exercise that had you write a function
-called ``rot13``, which used Caesar’s cipher to encrypt a message.
+In chapter 9, you completed an exercise that had you write a function called ``rot13``, which used Caesar’s cipher to encrypt a message.
 If you need a refresher, this is want the exercise said:

     Write a function called ``rot13`` that uses the Caesar cipher to encrypt a message.
 The Caesar cipher works like a substitution cipher but each character is replaced by the character 13 characters to ‘its right’ in the alphabet.
 So for example the letter a becomes the letter n.
 If a letter is past the middle of the alphabet then the counting wraps around to the letter a again, so n becomes a, o becomes b and so on. *Hint*: Whenever you talk about things wrapping around its a good idea to think of modulo arithmetic.

-The idea is to encrypt the message character by character,
-rotating each letter 13 places to the right.
-So for example,
-**a** becomes **n**, **b** becomes **o**, **c** becomes **p** and so on.
+The idea is to encrypt the message character by character, rotating each letter 13 places to the right.
+So for example, **a** becomes **n**, **b** becomes **o**, **c** becomes **p** and so on.
 At the end of the alphabet we wrap around, so that **m** shifts to **z** and then **n** shifts to **a**.

 The end result is a *super secret coded message* that that looks like gibberish to any outsiders.

 We're going to build a more general version of the rot13 algorithm that allows a message to be encrypted using *any* rotation amount, rather than just 13.
-Ultimately, users will be able to type a message in the terminal,
-and specify a rotation amount (13, 4, 600, etc),
-and your program will print the resulting encrypted message.
+Ultimately, users will be able to type a message in the terminal, and specify a rotation amount (13, 4, 600, etc), and your program will print the resulting encrypted message.

 Your program will run like this: